AI-Enhanced Real-Time Wi-Fi Sensing Through Single Transceiver Pair: Conclusions

 \section{Conclusions}

-This paper theoretically analyzes and identifies two primary sources of performance gains that AI brings to Wi-Fi sensing under hardware-constrained conditions, with experimental validation of the proposed theoretical claims.
+This paper theoretically analyzes and identifies two primary sources of performance gains that AI brings to Wi-Fi sensing under hardware-constrained conditions.
+Building on our theoretical findings, we develop an AI-based real-time Wi-Fi sensing and visualization system.
 We argue that the gains of AI primarily stem from the effective utilization of prior information and temporal correlation.
 The prior information enables AI to generate relatively detailed sensing results based on a vague perception of the target's state by leveraging the structural priors learned during training, without the need to perceive every detail of the target meticulously.
 This allows AI-based sensing to surpass the system's radar aperture.
 Meanwhile, temporal correlation enables AI to reduce the space of plausible sensing outcomes by leveraging the correlation across sequential data, thereby improving sensing accuracy.

-We developed an AI-based Wi-Fi sensing system utilizing a single transceiver pair and validated the proposed theoretical claims through two tasks: indoor localization and human pose estimation.
+The AI-based real-time Wi-Fi sensing and visualization system performs indoor localization and human pose estimation using only a single transceiver pair.
+The system achieved an average localization error of $0.6124 \text{ m}$, an average pose estimation error of $0.2189 \text{ m}$, and an average frame rate of at least $42 \text{ fps}$ on commodity hardware.
 Experimental results confirm the performance gains brought by temporal correlation and provide indirect evidence for the benefits of prior information.
 Furthermore, we found that to fully leverage temporal correlation, the AI model must first undergo sufficient pre-training under a non-temporal setting to adequately learn prior structural knowledge, before being fine-tuned with temporal awareness.
 Otherwise, direct training tends to lead the model to converge to suboptimal local minima.
-The implemented system ultimately achieved an average localization error of $0.6124 \text{ m}$ and an average pose estimation error of $0.2189 \text{ m}$.